ABOUT OUR PRIVACY NOTICE AND COOKIES POLICY

 This Privacy Notice applies to any website, application form, platform, mobile app, terms and conditions, product or service which references this Privacy Notice.

-We have revised our Privacy Notice and Cookies policy, refreshing it to ensure compliance with applicable laws and regulations relating to the processing of personal information, including but not limited to the Protection of Personal Information Act, 2013 (POPIA), the POPIA Regulations, 2018, the Electronic Communications and Transactions Act, 2002, the Constitution of the Republic of South Africa, 1996 (Constitution), the Long-Term Insurance Act, 52 of 1998, the Consumer Protection Act, 2008, the Promotion of Access to Information Act, 2000, the Protected Disclosures Act, 2000 (as amended by the Protected Disclosures Amendment Act, No. 5 of 2017), the Cybercrimes Act, 2020, and all other applicable laws, regulations, codes of practice and guidance issued and in force from time to time relating to data protection, privacy, and the processing of personal information.
+We have revised our Privacy Notice and Cookies policy, refreshing it to ensure compliance with applicable laws and regulations relating to the processing of personal information, including but not limited to the Protection of Personal Information Act, 2013 (POPIA), the POPIA Regulations, 2018, the Electronic Communications and Transactions Act, 2002, the Constitution of the Republic of South Africa, 1996 (Constitution), the Long-Term Insurance Act, 1998, the Insurance Act, 2017, the Consumer Protection Act, 2008, the Promotion of Access to Information Act, 2000, the Protected Disclosures Act, 2000 (as amended by the Protected Disclosures Amendment Act, 2017), the Cybercrimes Act, 2020, and all other applicable laws, regulations, codes of practice and guidance issued and in force from time to time relating to data protection, privacy, and the processing of personal information.

 Notification of changes to Privacy Notice